BumpyBill/BumpyBill/README.md

 ### Hi there 👋

-- 👯 I’m looking to collaborate on all sorts of projects, although I mainly work on Node projects.
-But working on a Discord API wrapper would be great.
+- 👯 I’m looking to collaborate on all sorts of projects, although I mainly work on NodeJS projects.
-- 🔭 I’m currently working on "Bumpy", it's yet another general purrpose bot.
+- 🔭 I’m currently working on rewriting [Pulse](https://github.com/Proximitynow19/Pulse

 ---